-8. Research and experimentation tax credit
+1. Research and experimentation tax credit

-The bill extends for two years, through 2015, the 20 percent traditional research tax credit and the 14 percent alternative simplified credit.
-A two year extension of this provision is estimated to cost \$15.4 billion over 10 years.
+The bill extends for two years, through 2016, the 20 percent traditional research tax credit and the 14 percent alternative simplified credit.
+A two year extension of this provision is estimated to cost \$22.145 billion over 10 years.

-9. 9% Credit Rate Freeze for the Low-Income Housing Tax Credit Program
+2. 9% Credit Rate Freeze for the Low-Income Housing Tax Credit Program

 The low-income housing tax credit program provides a tax credit over a period of ten years after a housing facility occupied by low-income tenants is placed-in-service.
 The credit earned each year generally depends on three factors - the investment in the building, the portion of the building devoted to low-income units, and a credit rate (called the "applicable rate").
 When the program was created, the applicable rate was 9%.
 As interest rates have declined, so has the amount of tax credits that can be used to build a LIHTC project.
 In 2008, Congress adjusted the formula and set a minimum credit amount of 9%, which is based on the original credit rate when the program was created.
-The provision, originally scheduled to expire at the end of 2013, was extended once, and was effective for housing credit dollar amount allocations made before January 1, 2014.
-This proposal would extend the expiration date by changing the deadline to allocations made before January 1, 2016.
-A two year extension of this provision is estimated to cost \$4 million over 10 years.
+This proposal would extend the expiration date by changing the deadline to allocations made before January 1, 2017.
+A two year extension of this provision is estimated to cost \$2 million over 10 years.

-10. Treatment of military basic housing allowances under low-income housing credit
+3. Treatment of military basic housing allowances under low-income housing credit

 The bill extends a provision whereby any military basic housing allowance received by an active member of the military is not considered income for purposes of calculating whether an individual qualifies as a low-income tenant for the low income housing tax credit program.
-The provision expired at the end of 2013.
+The provision expired at the end of 2014.
 The proposal would continue this treatment for two additional years.
-A two year extension of this provision is estimated to cost \$49 million over 10 years.
+A two year extension of this provision is estimated to cost \$42 million over 10 years.

-11. Indian employment tax credit
+4. Indian employment tax credit

-The bill extends for two years, through 2015, the business tax credit for employers of qualified employees that work and live on or near an Indian reservation.
+The bill extends for two years, through 2016, the business tax credit for employers of qualified employees that work and live on or near an Indian reservation.
 The amount of the credit is 20 percent of the excess of wages and health insurance costs paid to qualified employees (up to \$20,000 per employee) in the current year over the amount paid in 1993.
-A two year extension of this provision is estimated to cost \$124 million over 10 years.
+A two year extension of this provision is estimated to cost \$126 million over 10 years.

-12. New Markets Tax Credit
+5. New Markets Tax Credit

-Through the New Markets Tax Credit (NMTC) program, the federal government is able to leverage federal tax credits to encourage significant private investment in businesses in low-income communities.
-The program provides a 39 percent tax credit spread over 7 years.
 The bill extends the New Markets Tax Credit for two years, permitting a maximum annual amount of qualified equity investments of \$3.5 billion.
-A two year extension of this provision is estimated to cost \$1.8 billion over 10 years.
+A two year extension of this provision is estimated to cost \$1.844 billion over 10 years.

-13. Credit for railroad track maintenance
+6. Credit for railroad track maintenance

-The bill extends for two years, through 2015, the railroad maintenance credit that provides Class II and Class III railroads (generally, short-line and regional railroads) with a tax credit equal to 50 percent of gross expenditures for maintaining railroad tracks that they own or lease.
-A two year extension of this provision is estimated to cost \$414 million over 10 years.
+The bill extends for two years, through 2016, the railroad maintenance credit that provides Class II and Class III railroads (generally, short-line and regional railroads) with a tax credit equal to 50 percent of gross expenditures for maintaining railroad tracks that they own or lease.
+A two year extension of this provision is estimated to cost \$424 million over 10 years.

-14. Mine rescue team training credit
+7. Mine rescue team training credit

-The bill extends for two years, through 2015, a credit of up to \$10,000 for the training of mine rescue team members.
-A two year extension of this provision is estimated to cost \$5 million over 10 years.
+The bill extends for two years, through 2016, a credit of up to \$10,000 for the training of mine rescue team members.
+A two year extension of this provision is estimated to cost \$4 million over 10 years.

-15. Employer wage credit for activated military reservists
+8. Employer wage credit for activated military reservists